Scott Robinson and Charlene Mitchell: Development

-Following the cancellation of Neighbours in March 2022, both Donovan and Minogue reprised their roles as Scott and Charlene for the serial's finale.
+Following the planned cancellation of Neighbours in March 2022, both Donovan and Minogue reprised their roles as Scott and Charlene for what was then thought to be the serial's finale.
 They filmed their guest appearance on Pin Oak Court, which is the outdoor location for Ramsay Street.
 Of their return, executive producer Jason Herbison stated: "Scott and Charlene are the ultimate Neighbours couple and it would not feel right to end the show without them.
 We are thrilled that Jason and Kylie have come home to play a very special part in our series finale.
 It has been an emotional experience for them, for us and I'm sure it will be for our viewers."